zmalone/chef-web-docs/source/manage-a-web-app/rhel/apply-and-verify-your-final-web-application-configuration/cleanup/_index.md

 ### Remove the cookbooks from your Berkshelf cache

-Berkshelf installs dependent cookbooks to the <code class="file-path">~/.berkshelf/cookbooks</code> directory so that they can be shared among all of your cookbooks.
+Berkshelf installs dependent cookbooks to the <code class="file-path">~/.berkshelf/cookbooks</code> directory on your workstation so that they can be shared among all of your cookbooks.

-You can remove individual cookbooks you no longer need from this directory, or remove them all like this.
+From your workstation, you can remove individual cookbooks you no longer need from this directory, or remove them all like this.

 ```bash
 $ rm -r ~/.berkshelf/cookbooks